msinhore/adaptive_climate/README.md

 - Dynamic comfort zones that adapt to seasonal changes
 - Natural ventilation prioritization when conditions are suitable

-### Advanced Monitoring
+### Rich Diagnostic Sensors
 - Real-time ASHRAE 55 compliance monitoring
-- Diagnostic sensors for comfort temperature, ranges, and outdoor running mean
+- Comfort temperature, range, and outdoor running mean sensors
+- Binary sensors for natural ventilation and compliance status
-- Comprehensive logging for system optimization
+- Comprehensive attributes for Home Assistant automations
+- All sensors are automatically created for monitoring and dashboards
 - Rich attributes for integration with Home Assistant automations

 ## Installation